Cathy's Clown: Charts

-Other versions
+Other notable versions

 The song was covered by Bill and Boyd in New Zealand; their version reached number 1 on the Lever Hit Parades chart in that country in July 1960.
 Another cover, by the English singer Dick Jordon, reached number 5 in New Zealand.
-A cover of "Cathy's Clown" by Neil Sedaka appears on his 1983 album Come See About Me.
+English musician John Lennon also recorded a version, though only as a short demo that was never finished.
+Neil Sedaka recorded a cover version for his 1983 album "Come See About Me".